A look at Dominion Energy Inc.'s (D) recent performance gives investors their first glimpse of hope.

 Technical Analysis of Dominion Energy Inc. (D)

-Analysing the last 5-days average volume posted by the [Dominion Energy Inc., D], we can find that recorded value of 2.57 million was lower than the volume posted last year of 3.25 million.
-As of the previous 9 days, the stock’s Stochastic %D was 13.34%.
-Additionally, its Average True Range was 1.38.
+Compared to the last year’s volume of 3.25 million, its volume of 3.06 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 20.03%.
+Additionally, its Average True Range was 1.42.

-At the time of writing, stock’s 50-day Moving Average is $80.78, while its 200-day Moving Average is $80.45.
-Now, the first resistance to watch is $83.24.
-This is followed by the second major resistance level at $84.13.
-The third major resistance level sits at $84.71.
-If the price goes on to break the first support level at $81.77, it is likely to go to the next support level at $81.19.
-Should the price break the second support level, the third support level stands at $80.30.
+At the time of writing, stock’s 50-day Moving Average is $81.22, while its 200-day Moving Average is $80.58.
+Nevertheless, the first resistance level for the watch stands at $82.34 in the near term.
+At $83.19, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $83.71.
+If the price goes on to break the first support level at $80.97, it is likely to go to the next support level at $80.45.
+Should the price break the second support level, the third support level stands at $79.60.

 Dominion Energy Inc. (NYSE: D) Key Stats